 No consideration was initially given to the relationship between sustainable development and landscape.
-The term landscape only appears infrequently in the Brundtland report, and the French term paysage only twice: "Taking the world as a whole, fertilizer run-off and sewage discharges into rivers, lakes, and coastal waters have increased, with resulting impacts on fishing, drinking water supply, navigation, and scenic beauty" (in French "la beauté des paysages") and "Haphazard development also consumes land and natural landscapes needed for urban parks and recreation areas".
+The term landscape only appears infrequently in the Brundtland report, and the French term paysage only twice: "Taking the world as a whole, fertilizer run-off and sewage discharges into rivers, lakes, and coastal waters have increased, with resulting impacts on fishing, drinking water supply, navigation, and scenic beauty" (in French "la beauté des paysages")130 and "Haphazard development also consumes land and natural landscapes needed for urban parks and recreation areas"131.
 This report is only marginally concerned with the theoretical nature of the relationship between landscape and sustainable development and does not set out to develop this link.
 It only started to be explored at the beginning of the 21st century, probably because the term landscape rarely appeared in scientific and political debates on climate change, biodiversity or, more simply, the environment.
-In 2005, for the first time, the French environment Ministry launched a research programme entitled "landscape and sustainable development" to finance European research teams, involving collaboration between French and European teams and a Quebec team .
-This is the only such programme in Europe.
-Austria also has a landscape research programme, but this is not devoted solely to sustainable development.
+In 2005, for the first time, the French environment Ministry launched a research programme entitled "landscape and sustainable development" to finance European research teams, involving collaboration between French and European teams and a Quebec team 132.
+This is not devoted solely to sustainable development.